The RICO Lawsuit Nobody In Power Wants You To Read

 He’s the hinge.
 The visible node.
 The point where two worlds touch: the corporate conspiracy and the homicide cover-up.

-When a system is this interconnected, this patterned, this synchronized, it stops looking like incompetence and starts looking like intent.
+When a system is this interconnected, this patterned, and this synchronized, it stops looking like incompetence and starts looking like intent.

 Part VI: Why It Matters